AlexRzehak/Teamprojekt-2019-Rzehak-Scholl-Zimmermann/week6_field_of_view.md

         # [...]
 ```
-Of course, we also need to adapt out robot creation function a bit:
+Of course, we also need to adapt our robot creation function a bit:
 ```python
     def construct_robot(self, radius, movement_funct, a_max, a_alpha_max,
                         position, fov_angle=90, alert_flag=False):